H Is for Hawk (film): Production

 The film was announced in February 2024, directed by Philippa Lowthorpe and written by Emma Donoghue.
-Based on H is for Hawk, the 2014 memoir by Helen MacDonald, it stars Claire Foy and Brendan Gleeson and has been developed with Film4, who executive produced and co-financed.
+Based on H is for Hawk, the 2014 memoir by Helen Macdonald, it stars Claire Foy and Brendan Gleeson and has been developed with Film4, who executive produced and co-financed.
 The film was also produced by Plan B Entertainment, which had been attached to an adaptation of the book with Lena Headey in 2017.
 In November 2024, Lionsgate acquired UK and Irish distribution rights to the film from Protagonist Pictures.

 Filming began in Cambridge in November 2024.
 Filming also took place in Wales and London.

 In October 2025, Roadside Attractions acquired the North American distribution rights.

 Release

 The film had its premiere at the 52nd Telluride Film Festival.
-The film will also screen at the London Film Festival.
+The film also screened at the London Film Festival.

-The film will be released in the United States by Roadside Attractions in December 2025.
-Lionsgate will release the film in the United Kingdom on 23 January 2026.
+The film was released in the United States by Roadside Attractions in December 2025 for a one-week "awards-qualifying run", which was followed by a wide release on 23 January 2026.
+Lionsgate also released the film in the United Kingdom on 23 January.